 We also saw our existing customer base use this time to learn new processes in Rentman.
-Many companies used the downtime to improve workflows.
-This was visible in the numbers of participants we saw in our Rentman training webinars in May and August.
+Many companies used downtime to improve workflows.
+This was visible in the number of participants we saw in our Rentman training webinars in May and August.
 As part of these improved workflows, we witnessed a higher adoption of companies serializing their equipment.
-This optimized process enables these companies to have more insights in the future of their equipment usage.
+This optimized process enables these companies to have more insights into the future of their equipment usage.

 Similar adoptions happened with crew scheduling as well.
-Typically, planning crew is a process that is very labour intensive due to the use of multiple communication tools and a lot of back-and-forth.
+Typically, planning crew is a process that is very labor-intensive due to the use of multiple communication tools and a lot of back-and-forths.
 While the number of projects being planned was going down, we witnessed a relative growth in the adoption of crew scheduling features.
 This rise was due to the fact that more companies adopted the crew scheduling and communication options in Rentman.

 What we can expect from 2021

 Expect a more organized way of working

 Time has long been the major limiting factor that held companies back from streamlining certain parts of their operations.
 With a lot of forced downtime in 2020, we saw that more and more companies in the industry took this time to improve their processes.
 Whether that means implementing a new software solution or simply automating existing processes, companies who used this time to improve will be even more ready for the busy season once events are back in full force.

 Prior to Covid-19, there was a surplus of supply on the market within the industry.
 Of course, this surplus does vary per region or country.
 In areas where the surplus existed, this made rates more competitive but not as profitable for certain companies.
 Now due to bankruptcies and redundancies, we expect to see healthier rates in the future.

 Quality staff will be a crucial differentiator